iamqiss/Nia/time-client/README.md

 ## Are you a developer interested in building on atproto?

-Bluesky is an open social network built on the AT Protocol, a flexible technology that will never lock developers out of the ecosystems that they help build.
+Time is an open social network built on the AT Protocol, a flexible technology that will never lock developers out of the ecosystems that they help build.
 With atproto, third-party integration can be as seamless as first-party through custom feeds, federated services, clients, and more.

 ## License (MIT)